 Welcome.
 Our store is now open.
 For your health and safety please read our store guidelines.
 Thank you for your patience as we are experiencing delays in receiving inventory of our products.
 While we manage and update our inventory during Covid-19, we ask that your email or call us to ensure that the item you want is in stock.
 We will do our best to complete your order in a timely manner.

-Catnip plants (Nepeta cataria and other Nepeta species) are members of the mint family and contain volatile oils, sterols, acids and tannins.
-Native to Europe, Asia and Africa, the plant was brought to North America by settlers; nowadays, the plant is popular in herb gardens and grows widely as a weed.
-The name Nepeta is derived from the Etruruan city of Neptic where the plant was said to be prominently grown.
+Catnip plants, and other Nepeta species, are members of the mint family and contain volatile oils, sterols, acids and tannins.
+Native to Europe, Asia and Africa, the plant was brought to North America by settlers.
+Nowadays, the plant is popular in herb gardens and grows widely as a weed.
+The name “Nepeta” is derived from the Etruruan city of Neptic where the plant was said to be prominently grown.

-Medicinally, the plant has been used to treat intestinal cramps, for indigestion, to cause sweating, to induce menstruation, as a sedative, and to increase appetite.
+Medicinally, the plant has been used to treat intestinal cramps, for indigestion, to cause sweating, to induce menstruation, as a sedative and to increase appetite.
 Catnip was used as an ointment for skin ailments and the tea was often used as a way of making unpleasant or difficult tasks a bit easier.

 How to use:

-Cautions and contraindications:
+Cautions & contraindications:

 This information is for educational purposes only and is not intended to diagnose, treat or cure any disease or illness.
-Please consult your health care provider before the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
-Individual results may vary
+Please consult your healthcare provider before the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
+Individual results may vary.